tomaspsotkka/tomaspsotkka/README.md

 My name is Tomas, and I'm a student focused on Object Oriented Programming!

-- 🛠️ I’m currently working on a [Booking Application](https://github.com/tomaspsotkka/BookingApplication), a C# app with a Web API, Blazor frontend, and SQLite database.
+- 🛠️ I’m currently working on an [Angular Portfolio Website](https://github.com/tomaspsotkka/AngularPortfolioWebsite), a personal website built with Angular to showcase my projects and skills.
 - 🌱 I’m currently learning how the development process works in a real company.
 - ⚡ Fun fact: I'm fluent in 'Stack Overflow search'.